-2 Southport PDA Streetscape Design Guidelines available on Council's website and EDQ Guidelines available at www.edg.gld.gov.au/resources/prioritydevelopment-areas-guidelines-and-practice-notes.html.
+Southport PDA Streetscape Design Guidelines and Southport SEP Urban Design and Built Form Guidelines available on Council's website and EDQ Guidelines available on the EDQ website.
 Guidelines should always be read in conjunction with the provision of the development scheme, as it may specify a different standard or response.